 Our work began when two San Francisco congregations –St. Francis Lutheran Church and First United Lutheran Church– extended calls to openly gay and lesbian pastors, in violation of ELCA policy.
 These actions led to the 1990 formation of Lutheran Lesbian & Gay Ministries which provided financial support for calls to LGBTQ pastors.
 In 1993, the Extraordinary Candidacy Project was created to provide a credentialing process for publicly-identified LGBTQ people called to Lutheran ministry.

 These groups worked hand in hand until 2007, when the two groups merged to form Extraordinary Lutheran Ministries.
 The newly formed Extraordinary Lutheran Ministries defined its mission as expanding ministry opportunities for LGBTQ people called to rostered Lutheran ministry by:

 - providing a candidacy and credentialing process,

 and rostered lay leaders in the Lutheran church.

 In its early years, Extraordinary Lutheran Ministries developed momentum largely as a result of the success of the ONE VOICE campaign.
 This major donor initiative was conducted jointly with movement partners Lutherans Concerned/North America and Wingspan Ministry.

 Just prior to the merger, LLGM hired its first fulltime development director, in October of 2006.
 In January of 2008, that position was redefined as executive director, and the part-time position of operations coordinator was added.
 That same year the office was relocated from San Francisco to Chicago.
-No longer was the organization primarily identified with the San Francisco Bay Area.
 With the move, ELM gained a more national presence.

 Momentum grew as sentiment shifted within the Evangelical Lutheran Church in America.
 When ELCA policy change did not happen in 2005, many ELCA congregations decided they were ready to extend calls to LGBTQ pastors, even if it meant risking discipline from the church.